WUScompsci/WUSpython/LTPIP/Chapter2/Example1.md

 ### Replace the _______ bits with the correct code by editing the code in 'Raw' (see screenshot below)
 ![](https://github.com/WUScompsci/python/blob/master/LTPIP/Chapter2/Images/Ch2_intro1.PNG)

-The code below also has syntax errors.
-Once you've changed it, copy the 'Raw' code and then run it in the Main window of repl.it
+### The code below also has syntax errors.
+Change the 'Raw' code, copy it and then run it in the 'Main' window of repl.it

 astring = "You've done a good job" print("Original string:", astring)